OVERVIEW

 • In AML, the most common adverse reactions (≥30%) in combination with azacitidine, or decitabine, or low-dose cytarabine were nausea, diarrhea, thrombocytopenia, constipation, neutropenia, febrile neutropenia, fatigue, vomiting, edema, pyrexia, pneumonia, dyspnea, hemorrhage, anemia, rash, abdominal pain, sepsis, musculoskeletal pain, dizziness, cough, oropharyngeal pain, and hypotension.

-Review full prescribing information for additional information at www.rxabbvie.com.
+Please see full Prescribing Information for additional information at www.rxabbvie.com.

 CLINICAL TRIALS